johnB96/stocks/README.md

 # Stocks

-Sample nodejs script that looksup the value of a portfolio and save the current value to csv file.
+Sample nodejs script that looksup the value of a portfolio and save portfolio value to csv file.

 ## Getting Started